-Vehicle features can affect insurance rates significantly.
+In addition to factors like ZIP codes and driving records, vehicle features can also affect insurance rates significantly.
 The following features on your Toyota could either raise or lower your premium:

 - Blind spot alert: Many Toyota models are equipped with Blind Spot Monitoring, which alerts drivers via side mirrors that another driver is in their blind spot.